-No doubt, OneNote is yet another useful component of Microsoft’s productivity suite aka Office.
+Undoubtedly, OneNote is another useful component of Microsoft’s productivity suite, aka Office.
 Using OneNote, you can easily clip your immediate notes.
-For this to be worked out, you just need to press Windows Key + S combination on the keyboard and the note can be clipped progressively on the screen.
+For this to be worked out, you need to press Windows Key + S combination on the keyboard, and the note can be clipped progressively on the screen.

 Screen Clipping Shortcut in OneNote not working

-This Windows + S combination to clip was working perfectly till I upgraded my Windows, then the same keyword combination brings up the search experience, so I don’t get the Screen Clipping options.
+This Windows + S combination to clip worked perfectly until I upgraded my Windows, then, the same keyword combination brought up the search experience, so I didn’t get the Screen Clipping options.
 In other words, Screen Clipping hotkeys are not working as I upgraded, irrespective of the Office iteration I’m using.

 Assign Different Hot Keys For Screen Clipping

-To fix this issue, we can easily assign different hotkeys to OneNote functionality using Registry Editor, since modifying system files to alter Windows + S might be risky.
+We can easily assign different hotkeys to OneNote functionality to fix this issue using Registry Editor since modifying system files to alter Windows + S might be risky.
 So, here is how to assign different hotkeys to get screen clipping in Office:

 1. Press Windows Key + R combination, type Regedt32.exe in the Run dialog box, and press Enter to open the Registry Editor.